Learn

 The Tax Cuts and Jobs Act of 2017 reduced the individual mandate penalty to $0 starting in 2019, effectively eliminating the penalty for not having coverage.
 However, the 1095 forms were not eliminated; they continue to be issued because the Premium Tax Credit still exists, and several states have enacted their own individual mandates with penalties.

 Issued by the marketplace to anyone who enrolled in a marketplace plan.
 You do not file this form; you receive it.
 It is typically sent by January 31 following the coverage year.
-If you received advance Premium Tax Credit payments (subsidies that reduced your monthly premiums), Form 1095-A is essential for completing Form 8962 to reconcile the credit.
+If you received advance Premium Tax Credit payments (subsidies that reduced your monthly premiums), Form 1095-A is required to complete Form 8962 to reconcile the credit.

 Issued by insurance companies, government programs, and certain small employers.
 Like 1095-A, this is sent to you; you do not file it.
 It simply confirms that you (and your covered family members) had minimum essential coverage during the year.
 The deadline for issuance has been extended to March 2 in recent years.